 Damage to Rafters or Trusses

 Having a roof inspection may not find defects on the structural integrity of the attic.
 It could look fine from the outside, but on the inside, you could see there are damaged rafters or trusses.
+If you suspect fire damage it’s worth using a commercial fire damage restoration services to check it out fully.

 Don’t be Put Off by Restrictive Covenants